Structure from Action: Learning Interactions for Articulated Object 3D Structure Discovery: Introduction

-These challenges have dictated a variety of simplifying assumptions in prior works.
-For example, \citet{Gadre2021ActTP} relaxes the problem to a 2D setting, not attempting to reconstruct the full 3D structure. \citet{jiang2022ditto} consider only a single heuristic interaction step, which is insufficient to recover multiple parts and joints.
-In this work, we relax these assumptions and introduce an approach to tackle the problem of constructing articulated CAD models of 3D objects using interactions.
+These challenges have motivated simplifying assumptions in prior works (e.g., objects lie flat \cite{Gadre2021ActTP} or interactions are given \cite{jiang2022ditto}).
+In this work, we introduce an approach for constructing articulated 3D CAD models of objects using interactions, thereby relaxing the aforementioned assumptions.

-To address these challenges comprehensively, we introduce \emph{\oursfull (\ours)} to expose the kinematic structure of objects through interaction.
-Our key insight is that 3D interaction and perception must be considered in conjunction to construct 3D articulated CAD models.
-Specifically, \ours learns 1) a sequential interaction policy to expose the object's hidden part geometry and kinematics, 2) a dynamic part reconstruction module that segments and completes the object parts thereby aggregating visual observations in a spatially consistent manner, and 3) a joint estimation module that infers object joint types and parameters from the observed motion.
-The final output of the system is a 3D articulated CAD model of the observed object as seen in Fig.~\ref{fig:overall}.
+To address these challenges, we introduce \emph{\oursfull (\ours)} to expose the object parts and joints through interaction.
+Our \emph{key insight} is that 3D interaction and perception must be considered in conjunction to construct 3D articulated CAD models.
+Specifically, \ours learns 1) a sequential interaction policy to expose the object's hidden part geometry and kinematics, 2) a dynamic part reconstruction module that segments and completes the object parts by aggregating visual observations, and 3) a joint estimation module that infers object joint types and parameters based on the observed motion.
+The final output is a 3D articulated CAD model (see Fig.~\ref{fig:overall}).

 We evaluate \ours on unseen object instances and categories from the PartNet-Mobility~\cite{chang_2015, Mo_2019, Xiang_2020} dataset.
-Our results validate the following contributions: \begin{itemize}[leftmargin=6mm] \item An interaction policy that is capable of learning informative interaction strategies in 3D to recover 3D articulated object structure.
+Our experiments validate the following contributions: \begin{itemize}[leftmargin=3mm] \item An interaction policy that learns informative interaction strategies in 3D to recover 3D articulated object structure.

-\item A learnable perception module that aggregates visual observations on-the-fly to improve the accuracy for part reconstruction and joint estimation.
+\item A learnable perception module that aggregates visual observations on-the-fly to improve the accuracy of part reconstruction and joint estimation.

 \item A single \ours model (both the interaction and perception modules) trained in simulation can generalize to many unseen object categories with unknown kinematic structures, and to real-world objects. \end{itemize}